filefoxper/airma/docs/react-state/guides.md

 }
 ```

-As we can see, the model function is more good at telling the often changes, and we can compute others from the often changes.
+As we can see, the model function is more good at telling the often changes, and we can compute other useful data from the often changes.

 A model can be reused more easier.

-If we want to make another useNavigation with field sort function, what we can do?
+If we want to make another useNavigation with a sort feature, what we can do?
 Compare the `useState` and `useModel` examples.

 type.ts